tlamlert/Surviving-the-Hot-100/data_deliverable/reports/tech_report/README.md

 ### Where is the data from?

-The data comes from songs on Spotify, songs from Billboard Hot 100, and songs released by year that were recorded in the US
+The data comes from songs on Spotify, songs from the Billboard Hot 100 list, and songs released by year that were recorded in the US.

 ### How did you collect your data?